 - Unfortunately, dogs are not invited to the walks as other participants may not feel comfortable around animals.

 - We do ask that any young children are accompanied by an adult.

 - Walks will be led by qualified Health Walk leaders to ensure your safety and enjoyment.

 - All walks will be of a distance and pace suitable for everyone.

 - All routes are fully risk assessed.

 - You will be asked to complete a very short questionnaire when you attend your first Health Walk.
 The purpose of the questionnaire is for Health Walk leaders to be aware of any previous injuries or illnesses which will be used for emergency purposes only.
 Once completed, the forms will be safely and confidentially filed by Oxford City Council.
-You are welcome to download our Health Walk questionaire form (PDF) and bring it along to your first walk.

 Become a Health Walk leader

 We are always looking for enthusiastic volunteers, with a passion for the great outdoors to lead our walks in the city.
 Hear from Bridget, our up for it Walk leader on why she enjoys being a volunteer leader.

 If you are considering becoming a health walk leader we can arrange for you to attend a free day of training, provided by Ramblers, and we will also support you to set walks up and promote them.